 The National Conference of Bar Examiners (NCBE) has selected the Surpass Platform to help support its suite of assessment products.
 NCBE develops materials used for bar admission by most US jurisdictions, including the Multistate Bar Examination (MBE), the Multistate Essay Examination (MEE), the Multistate Performance Test (MPT), and the Multistate Professional Responsibility Examination (MPRE).

-NCBE is using the Surpass Platform to help manage the process of drafting, reviewing, revising, finalising, and banking questions for its exams.
-Questions are developed by the volunteer members of NCBE’s drafting committees, which are made up of practising attorneys, judges, and law school faculty members from across the US.
+NCBE is using the Surpass Platform to help manage the process of drafting, reviewing, revising, finalizing, and banking questions for its exams.
+Questions are developed by the volunteer members of NCBE’s drafting committees, which are made up of practicing attorneys, judges, and law school faculty members from across the US.

 “We’re pleased to be using the Surpass Platform to support the development of our assessment products and further our vision of a competent, ethical, and diverse legal profession.”Ingrid Jorgenson, Director of Test Operations, NCBE

 “We’re thrilled to welcome NCBE to the Surpass Community and proud to be supporting NCBE’s prestigious exams.
 The Surpass item bank technology continues to become the common platform for the assessment industry and we look forward to working with NCBE and their partners to deliver their programs.”Andy McAnulla, President, Surpass Assessment Inc.